apache/kyuubi/docs/connector/flink/iceberg.rst

 To enable the integration of kyuubi flink sql engine and Iceberg through Catalog APIs, you need to:

-- Referencing the Iceberg :ref:`dependencies`
+- Referencing the Iceberg :ref:`dependencies<flink-iceberg-deps>`

-.. _dependencies:
+.. _flink-iceberg-deps:

 Dependencies
 ************